How to Make Cloth Training Pants (Like Pull Ups)

 Here’s a wonderful Step-by-Step on Making Homemade Cloth Training Pants from It’s a Long Story.

 (image from It’s a Long Story)

-Using Gerber trainers (or other kids underwear) with some PUL (PUL Waterproof fabric on Amazon) and a little extra fabric, you can make these cute, money saving, cloth training pants.
+Using Gerber trainers (or other kids underwear) with some PUL (PUL Waterproof fabric on Amazon) and a little extra fabric for the training pants pattern, you can make these cute, money-saving, cloth training pants.